All Episodes

 Now, have you gotten any response to your letter that you sent to the governor as it relates to her guidelines that she's putting into place, ceasing elective procedures in hospitals?

-We have not gotten response.
+We have not gotten a response.

-And what's concerning to me is, first of all, at the first hospital in the country that had to limit and close down their maternity unit was in my district in Lewis County, New York, which is a rural part of the North Country.
+And what's concerning to me is, first of all, the first hospital in the country that had to limit and close down their maternity unit was in my district in Lewis County, New York, which is a rural part of the North Country.

-This decision to cease elective procedures, that's going to be devastating, not only to the hospitals who have faced fiscal challenges over the past few years.
+This decision to cease elective procedures, that's going to be devastating not only to the hospitals who have faced fiscal challenges over the past few years.

 I worked very hard to deliver hundreds of millions of dollars of funds to hospitals in my district at the height of COVID.